cellularmitosis/KhanBadges/README.md

 * No authentication is needed
 * Everything is a GET request (no mutation across the network, no cache invalidation, etc.)

-The main benefits I'd hoped to achieve with this approach were:
+The main benefits I hoped to achieve with this approach were:
 * To avoid MassiveViewController.
   * This is particularly true for BadgeDetailViewController.
 * To avoid duplication of imperative logic by pushing feature implementations "upstream" of the unidirectional flow of data.